DKiyanov/YDK_WEBS/README.md

 **YDK_WEBS_DEV** Ц Identifiers of apps.
 If field YDK_WEBS_USR-DEVCT is not empty Ц record in the table is automatically formed upon users connection to the SAP service.
 Upon connection to the server the amount of devices used by user is controlled so it could not exceed amount of devices specified in YDK_WEBS_USR-DEVCT

-**YDK_WEBS_ACT** Ц Contains combination: handler type, handler identifier, identifier of action/command Ц which can be called.
-Upon arrival of server request - parameters of request are checked for availability in that table.
-If note is absent the error with description Ђaction is not authorizedї is returned as an answer to request
+**YDK_WEBS_ACT** Ц Contains combinations of handler identifier and identifier of action/command Ц which determine which SAP object will be called to process the request.
+If note is absent the error with description Ђaction is not authorizedї is returned as an answer to request<br>
+field HANDLER_TYPE - contains the type of the called object:
+* "M" or empty - field HANDLER_NAME contain class name; field ACTION contain name of class-method
+* "S" - field HANDLER_NAME contain program name; field ACTION contain name of subroutine (form)

+if HANDLER_NAME is empty HANDLER_ID value is used

 **YDK_WEBS_LOG** Ц Log of implementation operations by user.
-Log is writes for operations for which field YDK_WEBS_ACT- SAVELOG = abap_true.
+Log is writes for operations for which field YDK_WEBS_ACT-SAVELOG = abap_true.
 Login, date and time of operation are written

-### Program YDK_WEBS_USR
+### Transaction/Program YDK_WEBS_USR

 Via this program implements creation and editing of user account.
 If at the moment of creation of account there is no tick in front of inscription Ђsecondary accountї there must have to be account (SU01) with the same name in the SAP system.